colm-persona/dev/README.md

 # dev

 Building:
-1. copy the `colm-dev-Dockerfile` into the dockerfiles dir
+1. copy the `colm-dev-Dockerfile.dev` into the dockerfiles dir
 2. change the main devcontainer's base image to this new dockerfile (with `FROM colm-dev`)
-3. build the base dockerfile on your devbox: `/persona $ docker build -t colm-dev - < dockerfiles/colm-dev-Dockerfile`
+3. build the base dockerfile on your devbox: `/persona $ docker build -t colm-dev - < dockerfiles/colm-dev-Dockerfile.dev`
 4. In VSCode: `<Cmd> + <Shift> + P` -> Rebuild Dev container

 Attaching: